Digitalization and the Critique of Critics

 Musician

 You can compose and produce music on your phone.
-There are professional solutions for that and this is not “only” about DJ applications – we are talking music production and art generation here.
-Of course you can most likely improve the produced file in your home studio but there’s nothing cooler for an artist than capturing ideas and inspirations right where you are.
+There are professional solutions for that, and this is not “only” about DJ applications; we are talking about music production and art generation here.
+Of course, you can most likely improve the produced file in your home studio, but there’s nothing cooler for an artist than capturing ideas and inspirations right where you are.
 Let’s face it – inspiration mostly does not happen in your room.
 It happens outside and everywhere around you.

 Communication